Top 10 Things to Do in Italy: Planning Your Italian Journey

 If you’re craving pizza, this is the place to be.
 Pizza originates from Naples, Italy.
 Neapolitan pizza masters will delight you with top-quality pizzas of different tastes.
 Before you come to the pizzeria for dinner, use the day to explore Naples’s exciting places and surroundings.

 At Cappella Sansevero, you can see beautifully painted interiors and impressive sculptures.
-The Naples main square, Piazza del Plebiscito, is home to several outstanding buildings, such as the Basilica Royal and the Royal Palace.
+The main square of Naples, Piazza del Plebiscito, is home to several outstanding buildings, such as the Royal Basilica and the Royal Palace.

 For the most beautiful view of Naples and the surrounding area, climb Mount Vesuvius.
-A hiking tour to this volcano is not complicated, and you will be rewarded with a wonderful view of Naples bay.
-This volcano eruption led to the destruction of the cities of Pompeii and Herculaneum.
+A hiking tour to this volcano is not complicated, and you will be rewarded with a wonderful view of Naples Bay.
+This volcanic eruption led to the destruction of the cities of Pompeii and Herculaneum.

 You can visit these places with local guides and see what they looked like at the time because the ashes protected them from decay.